 Reflections on the Origins of English Surnames

 One final question raised by the foregoing quote has to do with the origins of English surnames.
 The quote suggests that people who did not previously have surnames needed to adopt them in response to the Poll Tax.
 There were poll taxes in various centuries during the Middle Ages.
 But Rogers (1995, p.
 154) says that Poll Tax records from the 14th century show that, at least in some locations,15-25% of respondants (especially servants) recorded no surnames, bringing to mind the parallel of southern black slaves who adopted surnames like Washington and Jefferson.
 But Rogers thinks that, at least in some locations, servants did have surnames, but those names were left off by the clerks recording the poll data, perhaps to distinguish them from nonservants.
 Rogers (p.
-144) says that the surnames that did exist could easily be non-inherited (arising from e.g., one’s position, such as “Peter Bishop”).
+144) says that the surnames that did exist could easily be non-inherited (arising from e.g., the position or status of oneself or one’s family, such as “Peter Bishop”).
 As an example, Rogers (p.
 153) says, “The father of a Roger Cartwright in 1379 might have been called Adam Johnson [i.e., John’s son], and his father John the Cooper.”
 Surnames could also change as one went through life (from e.g., “Peter Ladd” to “Peter Mann”) and might also bear no relationship to one’s actual role (as in the observation that the number of people surnamed “King” far outstripped the number of people who would have qualified officially for such a title).
-Rogers suggests that wealthy people in the 14th century tended to have location-based surnames (e.g., Westmoreland) while lower-income surnames tended to arise from nickname, personal name (e.g., “Peter Rogers”), or occupation.
+Rogers suggests that wealthy people in the 14th century tended to have location-based surnames (e.g., Westmoreland) while lower-income surnames tended to arise from nickname, personal name (e.g., “Peter Williams”), or occupation.
 Rogers finds evidence that people with occupation-based surnames tended to be more fixed in their locations; for instance, the village cook had a good job with benefits.
 Rogers notes, moreover, that the patterns of surname spread were different in different locations, suggesting that the Woodcocks of southeast England may have varied in multiple regards from the Woodcocks elsewhere.

 I did not attempt to read all of Rogers’s fascinating book, much less summarize it and other relevant sources, for this post.
 The caveats just listed nonetheless provide a bewildering number of possible variations.
 One is that a present-day Woodcock who can be construed as coming from a Wudecok line may be genetically more closely related to a Smith or, conceivably, a Cohen than to another Woodcock whose family was originally called Woodcot — and neither of them may have come to be called “Woodcock” because of anything having to do with a bird.
-The absence of an occupational connection in “Woodcock” also raises interesting questions about the possibility that they enjoyed the luxury of styling themselves as “birds of the wood” rather than as e.g., hardworking carpenters.
+The absence of an occupational connection in the bird-derived “Woodcock” also suggests the possibility that they enjoyed the luxury of styling themselves as “birds of the wood” rather than as e.g., hardworking carpenters.
 Then again, the absence of an occupational connection may imply substantial uninvolvement with (or, conceivably, exclusion from) the productive work or social life of the towns.
 It is even imaginable that Woodcock came to acquire a pejorative meaning because, at least somewhere and at some time, it was easy to stigmatize people of this surname as outsiders or misfits — though, again, it seems that such labeling had to await an era, in the late Middle Ages, when surnames became relatively fixed.

 As I transitioned this post from a Wikipedia page to my own blog, I also transitioned from a relatively summary review to a more thoughtful and open-ended inquiry.
 The early sections of this post focus upon common but apparently untenable notions about the Woodcock surname.
 The ending sections focus more upon the emergence of a somewhat chaotic surname scene in medieval England.

-There do appear to be several ways in which this sort of investigation could move forward, though I certainly do not have the time for it at present.
+There do appear to be several ways in which this sort of investigation could move forward, though I do not have the time for it at present.
 One would be simply to read and think more about surnames, Woodcock and otherwise, back into the Dark Ages.
 Another would be to await the development of DNA databases that may eventually make it possible to map out the locations and other characteristics of one’s residents in present and, to some extent, historical Britain and elsewhere.
 If it is not farfetched to imagine people digging up old graveyards, someday, in the name of learning about one’s ancestors, then at some point a combination of DNA testing and genealogical database development will probably yield surprises going well beyond the speculations provided here.